wpendl99/.github/profile/essentials/console/console.md

 ## Make sure you have a console application

 In order for you to successfully use the console for web programming it must be [POSIX](https://en.wikipedia.org/wiki/POSIX) compliant.
 POSIX compliance means that it supports a standard set of console commands.
 Both Mac and Linix support POSIX.
 That means any necessary console commands will work on those operating systems.
-On Microsoft Windows, you can get a reasonable approximation of a POSIX compliant console by installing [Git for Windows](https://gitforwindows.org/).
+On Microsoft Windows, you can get a reasonable approximation of a POSIX compliant console by installing [Git Bash](https://git-scm.com/download/win).

-⚠ If you are using Windows and do not already have a POSIX compliant console application installed (Powershell will not work), then install [Git for Windows](https://gitforwindows.org/) before continuing.
+⚠ If you are using Windows and do not already have a POSIX compliant console application installed, then install [Git Bash](https://git-scm.com/download/win) before continuing.
+When installing use all the default settings.

-Open your console application and make sure you can run a simple POSIX compliant command such as `ps` (process status).
-If this displays the processes running on your computer then you are on the right track.
+Open your console application and make sure you can run a simple POSIX compliant command such as `printf hello`.
+If this displays hello then you are on the right track.

 ## Viewing the file system